IKON Pass Ski Resorts for the 2023-24 Season (Updated)

 IKON Pass Pricing

-For the 22/23 season, IKON prices have increased just a bit from the prior year.
-Adult (mostly) unlimited passes start at $1,079 with the young adult pass and children passes coming in at $799, and $339, respectively.
+For the 23/24 season, Unlimited IKON Base Plus pass prices have increased just a bit from the prior year.
+Adult (mostly) unlimited passes start at $1,159 with the young adult pass and children’s passes coming in at $859, and $369, respectively.
+Renewals are up to $100 off the list price if purchased before May 5th.

-Limited access IKON passes are around $770 per adult, and 2-day session passes are around $250 per adult.
+Limited access IKON Base passes are around $829 per adult, and 2-day session passes are $259 per adult.
 These are the passes that have to contend with blackout dates.

 IKON also sells individual season passes for many of their associated ski resorts as well.